go-semantic-release/action/README.md

-# Go Semantic Release Github Action
+# go-semantic-release/action

 ## Usage

-To integrate go-semantic-release with your Actions pipeline, specify the name of this repository with a tag number as a step withint your `workflow.yml` file
+To integrate [go-semantic-release](https://github.com/go-semantic-release/semantic-release) with your GitHub Actions pipeline, specify the name of this repository with a version tag as a step within your workflow config file:

 ```yaml
 steps: